 Fancy having a go at making a quilt?

 Check out our NEW Guide To Quilting class now!

 When my scraps get out of control that usually means another scrap quilt needs to be made!
 This one is another 1″ EPP quilt and is made completely randomly, just avoiding putting the same print next to each other.

 This one again took about 1.5-2 years and is my biggest so far.
-It was only finished a month or two ago so its currently wrapped up waiting for the colder months to arrive.
+I finished this one recently and it’s currently wrapped up waiting for the colder months to arrive.
 I can’t wait to get it on the bed!